 Was it at All That Jazz, my friend Peter Wells’ diner, where good food and live music swayed hand in hand and where Andrea Rose mastered balancing a spoon on her nose the very first time?
 She spent the rest of the evening wandering table to table, demonstrating the ease of doing the seemingly impossible, proving such miracles could be sustained for hours.

 Was it at my spiritual center, The Gathering at Cocoa Village, where I once walked down from my manse dressed for our weekly service, just as she entered the church?
 There she stood, all of six years old, both hands on her hips, her white t-shirt sparkling with rainbow hearts filled with L-O-V-E, rocking a tutu and a pair of pink Uggs.
-Her big brown eyes took in my black dress pants and my white button-up dress shirt in a single sweeping motion: “Is that what you’re wearing?”
+Her big brown eyes took in my black dress pants and my white button-up dress shirt in a single sweeping motion accompanied by five crisp words: “Is that what you’re wearing?”

 Or was it at the Cocoa Village Riverfront Park where she used to jump into the water-sprouts on opening day fully clothed, fully alive, present and infused with pure joy?